Application and admission: Data Science and Entrepreneurship - national procedure

 1. Become an entrepreneur or innovator

-It is expected that students who decide to apply for this program have an intrinsic motivation to become an entrepreneur or innovator.
+We expect that students who decide to apply for this program have an intrinsic motivation to become an entrepreneur or innovator.

 2. Soft skills

-Since this program is not only about learning knowledge and skills, but also about developing the personal traits that are generally believed to be critical to become successful, students should be open to this as well.
+Since this program is not only about learning knowledge and acquiring skills, but also about developing the personal traits that are generally believed to be critical to become successful, students should be open to this as well.

 3. A solid background in data analysis and database technology